 On top of our regular activities, we have some annual events that are worth looking forward to:

-• Welcome BBQ – At the start of term (usually a week after O-day) we throw a BBQ to welcome the new members at the Ledge Climbing Centre.
+- Welcome BBQ – At the start of term (usually a week after O-day) we throw a BBQ to welcome the new members at the Ledge Climbing Centre.
 The night is filled with sausage sandwiches, soft drinks (provided free for club members), and — you guessed it — climbing!
-We follow up with drinks at the Flodge (a 5min walk to a local pub, the Forest Lodge Hotel) and share a toast or two with new members.
+We follow up with drinks at the Flodge (a 5-minute walk to a local pub, the Forest Lodge Hotel) and share a toast or two with new members.
 Our Trip leader/Committee members are happy to answer any questions.

-• Mega-Fest– Homage to the Megalong valley in the Blue Mountains.
+- Mega-Fest– Homage to the Megalong Valley in the Blue Mountains.
 Every year we run a big weekend away in Spring typically around September-October where we take about ~80 people up to the mountains for a weekend of camping, climbing, canyoning, and hiking.
-We leave Sydney on Friday night, spend Saturday morning out on trips, regroup back at camp, cook up dinner over a campfire, eat, drink and be festive.
+We leave Sydney on Friday night, spend Saturday morning out on trips, regroup back at camp, cook up dinner over a campfire, eat, drink, and be festive.
 Sunday morning we pack and clean up, head out on our trips for the day, and finally return to Sydney Sunday night.

-• Snow Weekend – Around August- September, the club hits Jindabyne/Snowy mountains to set the scene for our backcountry playground.
+- Snow Weekend – Around August- September, the club hits Jindabyne/Snowy Mountains to set the scene for our backcountry playground.
 This is where we spend two great days of hiking, skiing, and snowshoeing.
 If you are up for swinging an ice axe and wearing spiked shoes… Try Ice Climbing!

-• Rogaining– A few of us organise entry to interstate (such as Tasmania) rogaining events to test out our navigation skills in a variety of great Australian environments, often more remote than your typical bushwalks.
+- Rogaining– A few of us organise entry to interstate (such as Tasmania) rogaining events to test out our navigation skills in a variety of great Australian environments, often more remote than your typical bushwalks.

 If this sounds like an experience you want, we’d love to have you in the club!
 If you have any further questions head over here, and if you are ready to join click here.